-With a choice of modeling tools, including a web-based authoring environment for business experts, project stakeholders can collaborate effectively to build sophisticated business automation solutions.
-The result is improved business agility, consistent and efficient decision execution, shorter development cycles, and faster time to market.
+With Decision Manager, organizations benefit from improved business agility, consistent and efficient decision execution, shorter development cycles, and faster time to market.

 Red Hat Decision Manager 7 provides decision services for client applications.
-The decision server evaluates business data against relevant rules to arrive at appropriate conclusions—for example, applying adjudication rules to an insurance claim to determine eligibility or applying regulatory rules to a business transaction to ensure compliance.
+The decision server evaluates business data against relevant rules to arrive at appropriate conclusions—for example, applying adjudication rules to an insurance claim to determine eligibility, or applying regulatory rules to a business transaction to ensure compliance.
 Red Hat Decision Manager 7 offers a choice of highly efficient inference algorithms, with extensions that provide CEP capabilities and detect real-time business events.
 The decision server fully supports execution of decision logic expressed in the Object Management Group(OMG) standard Decision Model and Notation (DMN) language.
-In addition, it enables users to combine machine-learned predictive models with DMN models to automate more complex business decisions.
-Machine-learned models can be imported via the industry-standard Predictive Model Markup Language (PMML), and executed as part of a DMN decision.
+In addition, it helps users combine machine-learned predictive models with DMN models to automate more complex business decisions.
+Machine-learned models can be imported using the industry-standard Predictive Model Markup Language (PMML), and executed as part of a DMN decision.

-The decision server offers flexible deployment options and can be deployed within a Linux® container on Red Hat OpenShift Container Platform, or as a standalone service accessed via REST,Java™, or Java Message Service.
+The decision server offers flexible deployment options and can be deployed within a Linux container on Red Hat OpenShift or as a standalone service accessed using REST (REpresentational State Transfer),Java™, or Java Message Service.
 It also can be embedded directly within a Java application.

 For business experts, the web-based authoring environment, Business Central, can be hosted on Red Hat OpenShift or on-premise.
 It provides a powerful suite of easy-to-use features for quick rule creation and management, including DMN modeling, decision tables (Figure 2), domain-specific rule languages, and guided rule editing.
 Rules can also be authored offline with Microsoft Excel.